What Is Hirschsprung Disease?

 How Is Hirschsprung Disease Treated?

 Surgery is thought to be the most effective treatment for Hirschsprung disease.
 This is done in one step or two, depending on how severe it is.
-Children who are very sick at the time of surgery (from an inflamed colon or poor nutrition) may need to undergo surgery in two steps.
+Children who are very sick at the time of surgery (from an inflamed intestine or poor nutrition) may need to undergo surgery in two steps.

-The most common surgery to correct Hirschsprung disease involves removing the section of the colon without nerves and reattaching the remaining section to the rectum.
+The most common surgery to correct Hirschsprung disease involves removing the section of the intestine without nerves and reattaching the remaining section to the rectum.
 Often, this can be done in one step through minimally invasive (laparoscopic) surgery right after the condition is diagnosed.

 In some cases, the doctor may do the surgery in two steps.